Whitebolt/require-extra/README.md

 # require-extra
-[NodeJs](https://nodejs.org) module loading with an asychronous flavour.
-Adds a number of useful functions and extra options not available via native *require()* as well as making it asychronous.
+[NodeJs](https://nodejs.org) module loading with an asynchronous flavour.
+Adds a number of useful functions and extra options not available via native *require()* as well as making it asynchronous.

 ## Installation